bartuss225/valorant_triggerbot/README.md

 To use please disable raw mouse input.
 The program will create the config.

-To buy dm me on discord: bartuss225
+To buy join on discord: https://discord.gg/xaS5NDW8eP

 # **Important this is normal to appear.
 It is just a bug that changes nothing**